-Records for Tibetan-language materials in CLIO, Columbia's online catalog, employ the ALA-Library of Congress system of transliteration.
+Thus, legacy records for Tibetan-language materials in CLIO, Columbia's online catalog, continue to employ the ALA-Library of Congress system of transliteration.
 This schema is very similar to the Wylie romanization used in current western scholarship, with only a few minor differences.
 New records are being added in Wylie.

 Spelling correctly for computer searching

 Many popular books and internet sites use non-standard forms of spelling which are based on how Tibetan words sound when pronounced, leaving out the many silent letters.